-On December 27, 2020, President Trump signed into law an additional \$900 billion coronavirus aid package as part of the Consolidated Appropriations Act of 2021, providing for extensions of many of the CARES Act policies and programs as well as additional relief.
+On December 27, 2020, an additional \$900 billion coronavirus aid package was signed into law as part of the Consolidated Appropriations Act of 2021, providing for extensions of many of the CARES Act policies and programs as well as additional relief.
 The package provided for, among other things, direct payments to most Americans with a gross income of less than \$75,000 a year, extension of unemployment benefits through March 14, 2021, funding for procurement of vaccines and health providers, loans to qualified businesses, funding for rental assistance and funding for schools.
-On January 29, 2021, the CDC issued guidance extending eviction moratoriums for covered persons through March 31, 2021, which was further extended to June 30, 2021 on March 29, 2021.
-In addition, on February 9, 2021, the FHFA announced that the foreclosure moratorium begun under the CARES Act for loans backed by Fannie Mae and Freddie Mac and the eviction moratorium for real estate owned by Fannie Mae and Freddie Mac were extended until March 31, 2021, which was further extended to June 30, 2021 on Development Department announced the extension of the FHA eviction and foreclosure moratorium to June 30, 2021.
+On January 29, 2021, the CDC issued guidance extending eviction moratoriums for covered persons through March 31, 2021, which was subsequently extended to July 31, 2021.
+In addition, on February 9, 2021, the FHFA announced that the foreclosure moratorium begun under the CARES Act for loans backed by Fannie Mae and Freddie Mac and the eviction moratorium for real estate owned by Fannie Mae and Freddie Mac were extended until March 31, 2021, which was extended to July 31, 2021.
+On February 16, 2021, the U.S. Housing and Urban Development Department announced the extension of the FHA eviction and foreclosure moratorium to June 30, 2021, which was extended to July 31, 2021 and again in July, although the moratorium no longer applies to all geographic areas.